SimonneMaia/SimonneMaia.github.io/README.md

 - Participated in BDiv NSG 2023
 - Participated in Bdiv NSG 2024

-## ?
+## Leadership
 - Facil for ocreintation program 2024
 - participated in student outreach 2022 & 2023
 - Class-chair person 2024
-- publicity head of basketball 2023 - 2024
+- Publicity head of basketball 2023 - 2024
-- Participated in Open house 2022 as an usher
+- Lead the class VIA in Sec4 2024